LongHaul

 VIA LongHaul is a CPU speed throttling and power saving technology developed by VIA Technologies.
 By executing specialized instructions, software can exercise fine control on the bus-to-core frequency ratio and CPU core voltage.
 When the system first boots, the ratio and voltage are set to hardware defaults.
 While the operating system runs, a CPU driver controls the throttling according to how much load is put on the CPU.

-This fine control over the CPU's operating parameters brings LongHaul in contrast to other competing technologies, where a CPU is typically allowed to switch between only two states - one that is fast but power-consuming and one that is slow but uses less power.
-However LongHaul is considered similar to Transmeta's LongRun technology.

-There are 3 versions of LongHaul: